-It is pollinated by the Cape honey bee, Apis mellifera capensis and birds such as the Cape Sugarbird, Promerops cafer and the Red-winged Starling, Onychognathus morio.
+It is visited by the Cape honey bee, Apis mellifera capensis and birds such as the Cape Sugarbird, Promerops cafer and the Red-winged Starling, Onychognathus morio.

 Seed is released when flowers mature and each nutlet, with its tuft of bristly hair, forms a small parachute that either floats to the ground or is distributed by wind.
 This species only colonizes rocky habitats.

 Oldenburgia grandis is a novelty plant that will be of interest to specialist plant collectors.
 It will make a lovely feature plant in a well-drained, sunny position in the garden or in a large pot.
 The dry flower-heads make lovely dried flower arrangements.

 Growing Oldenburgia grandis